Endowment and Investment Management

 The Investment Committee, with recommendations from an external investment advisor, regularly monitors asset allocation targets, and has constructed a diversified portfolio through the selection of both active investment managers and passive index funds across multiple asset classes.
 These targets are based on a long-term investment horizon, and are determined based on an ongoing assessment of expected risks, returns, and correlations across asset classes.

 Actual allocations may vary slightly from targets, based on an assessment of current market conditions and relative opportunities.
-As of June 30, 2014, the asset allocation was underweight to Fixed Income and Real Asset investments, with a slight overweight to Cash, Domestic Equities, and International Equities.
+As of June 30, 2017, the asset allocation was overweight to Domestic Equities and International Equities, while being underweight to Hedge and Absolute Return Funds, Private Capital, Fixed Income, Cash, and Real Assets.

 Endowment Performance Compared to the Return Target and Benchmark